Development of the gonads

 The development of the gonads is part of the prenatal development of the reproductive system and ultimately forms the testicles in males and the ovaries in females.

 The immature ova originate from cells from the dorsal endoderm of the yolk sac.
 Once they have reached the gonadal ridge they are called oogonia.
 Development proceeds and the oogonia become fully surrounded by a layer of connective tissue cells (pre-granulosa cells).
 In this way, the rudiments of the ovarian follicles are formed.

 In the testicle, a network of tubules fuse to create the seminiferous tubules.
 Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testicle.
 The descent of the testicles consists of the opening of a connection from the testis to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testicle down into the developing scrotum.
 Ultimately, the passageway closes behind the testicle.
 A failure in this process causes an indirect inguinal hernia.

 Germ cells migrate from near the allantois and colonize the primordial gonads.
 In the female, the germ cells colonise the cortex and become oogonia.
 In the male, the germ cells colonise the seminiferous cords of the medulla, becoming spermatogonia.

 Before differentiation

 The first appearance of the gonad is essentially the same in the two sexes, and consists in a thickening of the mesothelial layer of the peritoneum.
 The thick plate of epithelium extends deeply, pushing before it the mesoderm and forming a distinct projection.
-This is termed the gonadal ridge.
+This is termed the genital ridge or gonadal ridge.
 The gonadal ridge, in turn, develops into a gonad.
 This is a testis in the male and an ovary in the female.

 At first, the mesonephros and gonadal ridge are continuous, but as the embryo grows the gonadal ridge gradually becomes pinched off from the mesonephros.
 However, some cells of mesonephric origin join the gonadal ridge.
-Furthermore, the gonadal ridge still remains connected to the remnant of that body by a fold of peritoneum, namely the mesorchium or mesovarium.
+Furthermore, the gonadal ridge still remains connected to the remnant of that body by a fold of peritoneum, namely the mesorchium in the male or in the female mesovarium.
 About the seventh week the distinction of sex in the gonadal ridge begins to be perceptible.

 Ovary

 The ovary is thus formed mainly from the genital ridge and partly from the mesonephros.
-Later the mass is differentiated into a central part, the medulla of ovary, covered by a surface layer, the germinal epithelium.
-Between the cells of the germinal epithelium a number of larger cells, the immature ova, are found.
-The immature ova, in turn, are carried into the stroma beneath by bud-like ingrowths (genital cords of the germinal epithelium).
-The surface germinal epithelium ultimately forms the permanent epithelial covering of this organ.
+Later the mass is differentiated into a central part, the medulla of ovary, covered by a surface layer, the ovarian surface epithelium.
+Between the cells of the epithelium a number of larger cells, the immature ova, are found.
+The immature ova, in turn, are carried into the stroma beneath by bud-like ingrowths of the surface epthithelium known as cortical cords The ovarian surface epithelium ultimately forms the permanent covering of the ovary.
 Furthermore, it soon loses its connection with the central mass.
 Instead, the tunica albuginea of the ovaries develops between them.